Naereen/web-sphinx/teaching.en.rst

   2. *"Then, about the use of files in Python (open, read from and write to a file)"*: `slides_CS101_part5_1.pdf <./publis/slides_CS101_part5_1.pdf>`_,
   3. *"And finally an introduction to scientific plotting in Python with MatPlotLib"*: `slides_CS101_part5_2. <./publis/slides_CS101_part5_2.pdf>`_.

+  .. todo:: Add examples of TP and exams.

 :Projects: In April 2015, we gave to our students a programing project, and my teams had two projects: one about matrices and linear algebra operations (→ `mec-cs101-matrices.rtfd.org <http://mec-cs101-matrices.readthedocs.org/en/latest/matrix.html>`_) and one about numerical integration techniques (→ `mec-cs101-integrals.rtfd.org <http://mec-cs101-integrals.readthedocs.org/en/latest/integrals.html>`_).
 I wrote the complete solutions for these two projects, in Python, and they are hosted on `ReadTheDocs <https://www.readthedocs.org>`_.

 :Examples: This `new git repository <https://bitbucket.org/lbesson/python-demos/commits/>`_ (`python-demos <https://bitbucket.org/lbesson/python-demos/>`_) now hosts about 50 examples of Python programs, involving various domains (such as image processing, scientific plotting, numerical or symbolical calculus, machine learning, linear algebra etc).
 These examples were and are here to illustrate what I covered during my lectures, in March and April 2015.